 Hemp Edibles are an easy way to consume CBD for long-lasting effects.
 Edibles represent any CBD-infused ingestible product, such as gummies, dry capsules, tinctures, and more.
-Essentially, if it goes in the mouth, it is an edible CBD product.
+Essentially, if it goes in the mouth and contains hemp components, it is an edible hemp product.

 However, there is much more to edibles than whether or not consumers can eat them.
 In fact, many variables alter the effectiveness of cannabinoid-based edibles.
-For example, product type, absorption method, and the presence of additional elements may all alter the effectiveness of CBD products.
+For example, product type, absorption method, or certain elements may all alter the effectiveness of CBD products.

 In fact, there’s a lot you should know about CBD edibles.
-Use the following information to help determine which CBD edibles to stock in your store, plus tips on how to educate your customer about their use.
+Use the following information to help determine which CBD edibles to stock in your store and learn a few tips to educate your customers while you’re here.

 What to Know About CBD Edibles

-The first thing to understand about CBD edibles is different absorption methods.
-To be clear, eating and swallowing CBD products will not net the same results as would absorbing it under the tongue.
-These two absorption methods (metabolic versus sublingual absorption) have different dosing requirements and produce slightly different results.
+Notably, different hemp products absorb differently in the body, which may alter their potency, onset time, and effectiveness.
+For example, eating and swallowing CBD products will not net the same results as would absorbing it under the tongue.
+Hence, these two absorption methods (metabolic versus sublingual) have different dosing requirements and produce slightly different results.

-On the other hand, sublingual products are those meant to absorb directly into the bloodstream from under the tongue and around the gum line.
+On the other hand, sublingual products absorb directly into the bloodstream from under the tongue and around the gum line.
 Notably, these products tend to take effect quicker because they bypass the metabolic process.
 As such, suggested doses are generally lower and may require more frequent consumption.
 Examples of sublingual CBD edibles include tinctures and gummies that the consumer absorbs under the tongue.

 Importantly, swallowing cannabinoids ensures that they stay in the body longer to endure a drawn-out metabolic process.
-As such, the effects of metabolized cannabinoids last much longer than the effects of sublingual CBD products.
+As such, the effects of metabolized cannabinoids last much longer than those of sublingual CBD products.

 The Entourage Effect